House of Loredan: 17th century: Opera and the Accademia

-Dogaressa Paolina Loredan was the daughter of Lorenzo Loredan and wife of Doge Carlo Contarini, whom she married on 22 February 1600 in the Church of San Polo.
-She was an "immensely stout woman and incredibly plain-looking", and therefore she decided she would not appear in public due to fear of being mocked by the populace.
+Dogaressa Paolina Loredan was the daughter of Lorenzo Loredan and wife of Doge Carlo Contarini, whom she married on 20 February 1601 in the Church of San Polo.
+She was an "immensely stout woman and incredibly plain-looking", and therefore she decided not to appear in public due to fear of being mocked by the populace.
 On the façade of the Church of San Vitale, Giuseppe Guoccola sculptured the busts of Doge Carlo and Dogaressa Paolina Loredan, placed there in gratitude of their noble bequests to the clergy.

 Interestingly, near the Palazzo Contarini-Sceriman and the nearby bridge, Leonardo Loredan (d.
 1675) was found dead in a boat.
 The unexplained death was the source of many rumors, claiming accidental death, murder by relatives, or murder by the Inquisitors of the Republic.

-In the second half of the century, his son Francesco Loredan (1656-1715) is notable as he was the Venetian ambassador to Vienna during the Treaty of Karlowitz peace negotiations.
+In the second half of the century, his son Francesco Loredan (1656–1715) is notable as he was the Venetian ambassador to Vienna during the Treaty of Karlowitz peace negotiations.